analgesicproductions/Anodyne-1-Repo/README.md

 --------------

 ### awerwer, ca, com
--various extensions for mac controllers, steam. none of these are integrated into this open sourced version so this is obsolete i think)
+-various extensions for mac controllers, steam. none of these are integrated into this public version so this is obsolete i think)

 ### csv/
 -tilemap data for the levels. you could edit these with DAME (the level editor).
 Note that collision data is elsewhere